Skip to main content

 Foreign constraints

-await db.execute('PRAGMA foreign_keys = true');
+db.executeSync('PRAGMA foreign_keys = true');

 Error codes

 Sometimes you might be using valid SQL syntax for other engines or you might be doing something else wrong.
-The errors returned by op-sqlite contain the raw error code returned by SQLite and you should check the reference for more detailed information.
+The errors returned by op-sqlite contain the raw error code returned by SQLite and you should check the sqlite error reference for more detailed information.

 Other Quirks

-See the full list of SQLite quirks.
+See the full list of SQLite quirks that also apply to op-sqlite.

 HostObjects Quirks

-API, basically C++ instances exposed to the JS context.
+op-sqlite can return HostObjects via the executeWithHostObjects API, basically C++ objects exposed to JS.
 They are super fast to create at the cost of runtime access.
-However, this means some operations won't work.
+However, by them being C++ objects, it means some JS operations won't work.

 You can write single properties with scalars, for example: